 Based on the properties of the compound mentioned above, we can easily say water is a compound.
 Why?
 Look at the explanation below.

 The French chemist Antoine Lavoisier found that water comprises two elements: hydrogen and oxygen.

 Lavoisier introduced the name oxygen in 1778 and hydrogen in 1783.
 He gave hydrogen its name, which means a water generator.

 In 1804, another French chemist, Joseph Gay-Lussac, and the German naturalist Alexander von Humboldt demonstrated that the water molecule consists of two hydrogen atoms for each oxygen atom, forming the ubiquitous chemical formula H 2 O.

 This characteristic makes the water have good electrical conductivity.
-Water is the universal solvent since the vast majority of substances can be dissolved in it.
+Water is the universal solvent since most substances can be dissolved in it.